-This compendium focuses on four practical applications of LCS to inform air quality management in NCAP cities.
+This compendium focuses on four practical applications of LCS to inform air quality management.
 These applications include:

-SITING Characterizing the spatial patterns of PM2.5 levels in the absence of reference grade monitors to inform the siting of an initial reference grade monitor or additional monitor(s) to fill gaps in a sparse network.
+SITING Characterizing the spatial patterns of PM{2.5} levels in the absence of reference grade monitors to inform the siting of an initial reference grade monitor or additional monitor(s) to fill gaps in a sparse network.